prebid/Prebid.js/dev-docs/show-native-ads.md

 {% endhighlight %}

 {: .alert.alert-danger :}
-For each native ad unit, all of the bidders within that ad unit must have declared native support in `adapters.json`.
+For each native ad unit, all of the bidders within that ad unit must have declared native support in supportedMediaTypes as defined in the adapter's call to registerBidAdapter().
 If there are any bidders without native support in a native ad unit, the request won't be made.

 #### Pre-defined native types